apk/c-utils/README.md

   arguments given by the character value `<hex><hex>`.
 This is a hack for some ssh versions that `s/=/ /` on `ProxyCommand`.
 * `-Xc` similar, but use the given char instead of `X`.
+* `--pwnam user` change (primary) group and user id to that of the given user.
+Requires sufficient privileges.
 * `NAME=value` sets the environment variable `NAME` like `env` does.

 The first thing that is not one of the above is taken as the command